titzer/student-projects/README.md

 IMPACT: You will greatly improve the number of applications Wizard can run, allowing testing, benchmarking, and studying full applications in direct comparison to production engines.
 WebAssembly experience required, low-level system call familiarity required.

+### [Integrate Virgil and Rust](WasiWizard.md) - Virgil/Rust, medium difficulty, high novelty, high priority

+In this project, you will explore ways to make Virgil code interact with Rust.
+A project with many unknowns, you will investigate different linking strategies (e.g. does the Virgil compiler generate an object file linked into a Rust executable or vice versa? what about dynamic linking?).
+You might have to tinker with Virgil's startup routines and how it manages its heap.
+You'll work on both the Virgil compiler and LLVM in order to develop a working solution.
+IMPACT: You will greatly increase the number of places that Virgil can run and make it possible to use libraries written in Rust.
+Some compiler experience required, familiarity with LLVM highly recommended.

 ## Porting Projects